Kristina01111000/Drws_site/README.md

 3/6
-- When i get the newest version of the book
-	- He will send me a new copy of the book with the new cover, put it on  https://growingholistically.com/free-book-sample/
-	- When i get the new file have the cover, the copyright page, the preface, the table of contents, then the preface, and all of chapter one of the book
-	- Add partial book page to the freebies menu
-	- Make the book sample file longer, so it doesn’t need to scroll on desktop
-	- Switch the book file in the pdf copy in woocommerce when i get it, he is not selling the old one anymore, i will get in in about 3 weeks
-	- When i get the new book, remove the old one from the store

-- double check the challenge to tabulator on the other sites
 - look at the new page edits to confirm should be getting 1099 soon, not yet, ask on thursday